OxfordRSE/How-to-write-better-research-code-NTD-Technical-Meeting-2021/slides/slides.md

 ## Software that makes your research more impactful

-Open source, quality research software means a research that is more
+Open source, quality research software increases credibility and visibility of research.

-- visible
-- credible
-- reusable
-- ... citable!

 # Hurdles in the way of improving software quality